smudge/decks/railsconf-2022/slides.md

 ![short-lived db](/images/short-lived-db.png)

 <!--
-if you recall, we had this process that would basically destroy and recreate the database every so often.
+if you recall, we had this process that would basically destroy and recreate the demo database every so often.

-But the only reason we needed this process was because we had previously relied on demo data being pre-populated with seeds and fixtures, and we wanted to reset that periodically.
+But the only reason we needed this process was because of those pre-populated seeds and fixtures, right?
+And we needed to keep resetting them to keep them fresh.

-But we had personas now!
+But we had personas now.
 -->

 ---